rkarwacki/HMT/README.md

 ### Running

-`mvn spring-boot:run` will start the app
+To run with an in-memory database, use `mvn spring-boot:run -Dspring-boot.run.profile=dev`

-A running PostgreSQL database is required.
+`mvn spring-boot:run` requires a running PostgreSQL database.